Westenhoff-Lab/XSSDense/README.md

 # Quick Start Tutorial

 The example dataset available at https://doi.org/10.5281/zenodo.21915224 reproduces the LOV2 unfolding case presented in the accompanying manuscript.
 By following the workflow described below, users can reproduce the complete XSSDense pipeline, validate the software installation, and verify the expected outputs.
+The model saved in the example folder were saved with Keras 3.13.1

 ## Example Dataset